Plexical/altered.states/README.rst

 .. _monkey patching: http://en.wikipedia.org/wiki/Monkey_patch
 .. _search: http://pypi.python.org/pypi?%3Aaction=search&term=monkey+patch

-Altered States tries to keep the API maximally simple:
+Altered States tries to keep the API maximally simple.
+Either manipulate your world via the `with` statement:

 >>> from altered import Expando, state
 >>> obj = Expando(a=1)
 >>> with(state(obj, a=2)):
 ...     print obj.a
 2

+or using a `decorator`:

 >>> import altered
 >>> obj = altered.Expando(a=1)